PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/enhancements/03_CoPP_Config.md

 ### 7. Notes
 - This is a per-interface workaround, not true CoPP.
 CSR1000v does not support `control-plane` configuration mode.
-- Cannot protect routing protocols (OSPF/BGP) if used, but that is not applicable in this lab
+- Cannot protect routing protocols (OSPF/BGP) if used, but that is not necessary in this lab
 - Must be manually applied **only** on R-EDGE